damiant/dust/roadmap.md

 - As the time changes, update todays events
 - Error: white screened the events page after a day had passed

-- When going to the map for the first time on Android it shows the location dialog, but it should be the soft dialog first.
-Found on Samsung S10e

 # Feedback: Requested Features

 - Feature to highlight downloading an update in the week before the event if it was updated more than a week ago
 - Timetable view (something like Google Calendar)
-- Events longer than 4 hours should be hidden or at the bottom of the list.
 - Be able to favorite from the main listing

 # Map